-We have a significant level of debt.
-Our long-term financing as of March 31, 2007 consists of \$5.6 billion of credit facility debt and \$13.3 billion accreted value of high-yield notes.
-For the remaining three quarterly periods of 2007, \$105 million of our debt matures, which was paid on April 2, 2007 upon maturity of Charter Holdings' 8.250% senior notes.
-In 2008, \$55 million of our debt matures, and in 2009, \$469 million matures.
-Of the debt that was scheduled to mature in 2009, \$187 million was subject to a call redemption that closed in April 2007, and \$40 million was repurchased in a tender offer that closed in April 2007.
+We have significant amounts of debt.
+Our long-term financing as of June 30, 2007 consisted of \$6.9 billion of credit facility debt and \$12.3 billion accreted value of high-yield notes.
+For the remaining two quarterly periods of 2007, none of our debt matures.
+In 2008, \$65 million of our debt matures, and in 2009, \$253 million matures.
 In 2010 and beyond, significant additional amounts will become due under our remaining long-term debt obligations.

 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
 We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the three months ended March 31, 2007, we generated \$266 million of net cash flows from operating activities after paying cash interest of \$304 million.
-In addition, we used approximately \$298 million for purchases of property, plant and equipment.
-Finally, we had net cash flows provided by financing activities of \$201 million.
-We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our and our parent companies' access to the debt and equity markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
+For the six months ended June 30, 2007, we generated \$101 million of net cash flows from operating activities after paying cash interest of \$904 million.
+In addition, we used approximately \$579 million for purchases of property, plant and equipment.
+Finally, we had net cash flows provided by financing activities of \$488 million, as a result of refinancing transactions completed during the period.
+We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our and our parent companies' access to the debt and equity markets, the timing of possible asset sales and based on our ability to generate cash flows from operating activities.
 We continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently believe future asset sales to be a significant source of liquidity.

 We expect that cash on hand, cash flows from operating activities, and the amounts available under our credit facilities will be adequate to meet our and our parent companies' cash needs through 2008.
-We believe that cash flows from operating activities and amounts available under our credit facilities may not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2009 and will not be sufficient to fund such needs in 2010 and beyond.
+We believe that cash flows from operating activities and amounts available under our credit facilities may not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2009, and will not be sufficient to fund such needs in 2010 and beyond.
 We have been advised that Charter continues to work with its financial advisors concerning its approach to addressing liquidity, debt maturities and its overall balance sheet leverage.